In this series, we've been discussing a gas flow control challenge that users face when backpressure changes. In the first post

 - Increase the Orifice Size: This is the approach that users of mass flow controllers take.
 The control valve in a mass flow controller has numerous positions between fully open and fully closed.
 The valve position changes to achieve each desired flow rate, which essentially changes the size of the orifice in the valve.
 This is the preferred approach for many of our customers because it is a single instrument to install, it is automated, and it provides real-time feedback of the flow rate provided to the process.

-If you’d like to discuss an application like this in more detail, you’re welcome to enter some application and contact information into this page to be contacted by your local Brooks product expert.
-Feel free to give my colleagues and I a call if we can help as well.
-We can be reached at 215-362-3500, ext 3000.
+If you'd like to discuss an application like this in more detail, feel free to give my colleagues and I a call.